GuidesWikiTypes Of Mouse Grips: Palm, Claw & Fingertip

 BenQ Zowie EC2-B (Image By Tech4Gamers)

-The Zowie EC2-B is a solid, no-nonsense contender for good wireless mice that works best with a palm grip.
+The Zowie EC2-B is a solid, no-nonsense contender for good wireless mice that works best with a palm grip.[4]
 It features a moderately curved and elevated back that perfectly fits the palm’s shape.
-Furthermore, the button positioning is also perfect for the palm grip.
+Furthermore, the button position is perfect for the palm grip.
 It is a great mainstream mouse aimed especially at palm grip users.

 Best High-End Mouse: Razer Viper V2 Pro